chchiuleroy/fastmcp_roy/README.md

 # fastmcp_roy
-using fastmcp to build the mcp server
+By fastmcp to build the mcp server on your environment for your llms